Frequently Asked Questions

 What is the difference between Medicare Advantage and Medicare Supplement coverage?

 Medicare Advantage plans provide Medicare coverage through private insurance companies.
 Medicare Supplement plans work alongside Original Medicare and help cover certain out-of-pocket costs.
-Coverage details and costs can vary, so reviewing options carefully is important.

 Can I keep my doctor when I enroll in Medicare?